DarkWiiPlayer/multitone/readme.md

 [Multitone](https://github.com/darkwiiplayer/multitone)
 =========

-Improved version of my duotone script
+Improved version of my duotone script.
+It generates an SVG element with a svg-filter that can be applied to any other HTML element.
+When called with two colours, it generates a duotone effect.
+More colours can be used as well.

 - Ported to [moonxml](https//github.com/darkwiiplayer/moonxml)
 - Extended to support more than two colors (thus renamed duotone -> multitone)
 - Parsing of colors removed *because useless*™

+Here's a showcase of the effect: [codepen.io/darkwiiplayer/pen/EpxXmL](https://codepen.io/darkwiiplayer/pen/EpxXmL)

 Usage
 -----